Policies for Reserving Rooms at the Detroit Center

 - The meeting room, exhibit space, studio, project room and offices in the Detroit Center are available to University of Michigan departments, non-profit and other external organizations for events, meetings, conferences, workshops, etc. The Detroit Center partners have priority scheduling over all spaces, however, non-partners may utilize this space for a modest fee.

-- A walk through of the Center should be scheduled with the Project Coordinator, who will review logistics, and if applicable, payment requirements.
+- If necessary, a walk through of the Center should be scheduled with the Facilities Coordinator, who will review logistics and, if applicable, payment requirements.

-- A fee of $25 per hour will be charged for any additional cleanup.
-All hourly charged events will be charged an extra hour for setup and cleanup.
-No open flames are permitted.
+- No open flames are permitted.
 Serving of alcohol by University-sponsored groups is governed by the University of Michigan’s policy.

 - Staff/Faculty/Organizations are reserved in the order in which requests are received, with consideration given to the size of the group, type of program and available space.
 Management reserves the right to assign and if necessary, reassign meetings to assure the most efficient and appropriate utilization of the center.